-29 What is China's share of global crude oil production and consumption?
+What is China's share of global crude oil production and consumption?

-According to the BP Statistical Review of World Energy 2022, as of the end of 2021, China produced 3.994 million barrels per day1, accounting for 4.4% of the global share and ranked sixth in the world.
-It consumed 15.442 million barrels per day2, representing 16.4% of the global oil consumption and is the second biggest oil consumer in the world.
+According to the El Statistical Review of World Energy 2023, as of the end of 2022, China produced 4.111 million barrels per day, accounting for 4.4% of the global share and ranked sixth in the world.
+It is the world's second largest oil consumer at 14.295 million barrels per day, or 14.7% of the global total consumption.

-30 What are the oil production and import volume of China?
+What are the oil production and import volume of China?
 How much does China depend on foreign oil?

-China's National Bureau of Statistics reports that in 2022, China produced 205 million metric tons of crude oil, an increase of 3% year-on-year.
-Net import reached 508 million metric tons, a yearon-year decrease of 0.97%.
-The apparent oil consumption was 712 million metric tons, down 4.43%.
-The dependence on foreign oil was 71.05%, 2.85 percentage points less than the year before.
+China's National Bureau of Statistics reports that in 2023, China produced 209 million metric tons of crude oil, an increase of 2% year-on-year.
+Net import rose 11.02% year-on-year to 564 million metric tons.
+The apparent oil consumption was 773 million metric tons, up 8.57%.
+The dependence on foreign oil was 72.96%, 1.91 percentage points higher than the year before.

-1Includes crude oil, shale oil, oil sands and NGLs (natural gas liquids, the liquid content of natural gas where this is recovered separately).
+&lt;sup>1Includes crude oil, shale oil, oil sands and NGLs (natural gas liquids, the liquid content of natural gas where this is recovered separately).
 Excludes liquid fuels from other sources such as biomass and derivatives of coal and natural gas.

-2Inland demand plus international aviation and marine bunkers and refinery fuel and loss.
+&lt;sup>2Inland demand plus international aviation and marine bunkers and refinery fuel and loss.
 Consumption of bio gasoline (such as ethanol), biodiesel and derivatives of coal and natural gas are also included.

-31 Who are the top crude oil suppliers to China?
+Who are the top crude oil suppliers to China?
 What are their respective shares of Chinese crude imports?

-In 2022, the top 10 crude oil exporters to China were Saudi Arabia, Russia, Iraq, UAE, Oman, Malaysia, Kuwait, Angola, Brazil, and Columbia.
+In 2023, the top 10 crude oil exporters to China were Russia, Saudi Arabia, Iraq, Malaysia, UAE, Oman, Brazil, Angola, Kuwait, and the U.S.

-Exhibit 9: Sources of Imported Crude Oil of China in 2022 Source: General Administration of Customs
+Exhibit 9: Sources of Imported Crude Oil of China in 2023 Source: General Administration of Customs

-The Middle East is China's largest oil supplier at 50.84% of the country's total import volume in 2022 (Appendix 2).
+The Middle East is China's largest oil supplier in 2023 at 44.45% of the country's total import volume (Appendix 2).
 For this reason, the Shanghai International Energy Exchange (INE) chose medium sour crude oil, the predominant oil type China imports from the Middle East, as the underlying of its crude futures contract.

-32 Who is entitled to import and export crude oil in China?
+Who is entitled to import and export crude oil in China?
 Is a crude oil import quota approved by the government authorities required?